emqx/neuron-docs/en_US/error-code.md

 * 2008    node not running
 * 2009    node is stopped

-* 2101    group config not exist
+* 2101    group already subscribed
-* 2102    group config in use
+* 2102    group not subscribe
-* 2103    group config conflict
+* 2103    group not allow

+* 2104    group exist
+* 2105    group parameter invalid
+* 2106    group not exist

 * 2201    tag not exist
 * 2202    tag name conflict